 From February 2007 till September 2009 I was research scientist at the Complex Networks Lagrange Laboratory of the Institute for Scientific Interchange (ISI) in Turin, Italy.
 Since October 2009 I am research leader at ISI.

 In October 2011 I became Associate Professor in Complex Systems of the Department of Biomedical Engineering and Computational Science (BECS) of the School of Science of Aalto University in Espoo, Finland.
-Since March 2014 I am Professor of Complex Systems at BECS.
+In March 2014 I obtained the first promotion to full professor in the history of Aalto University.
+Currently I am Professor of Complex Systems at the Department of Computer Science of Aalto.